debabrataghoosh/debabrataghoosh/README.md

 - 👯 I’m looking to collaborate on **AI, Web3, and Open Source Projects**
 - 💬 Ask me about **JavaScript, React, Node.js, MongoDB, and Blockchain Security**
 - 📫 Reach me at **debabrata1042003@gmail.com**
-- 📄 Know more about my work at [My LinkedIn](https://www.linkedin.com/in/debabrata-ghosh/)
 - ⚡ Fun fact: **I love debugging and optimizing code like a puzzle 🧩**

 ---